 Saying Phoenix summers are hot is an understatement.
 So, where do you take the kids for fun when it is 110 degrees in the shade?
-Here is a list of kid-friendly indoor activities in Phoenix:
+Here is a list of kid-friendly indoor activities in Phoenix.

 - Museum of Natural History

-- Hall of Flame Fireman Museum
+- Hall of Flame Firefighter Museum

 - Arizona Science Center